 Mentoring

 Many programs have mentoring opportunities housed in their departments.
-Reach out to your professors and department heads to ask about these opportunities and express your interest in mentorship!
+Reach out to your professors and unit heads to ask about these opportunities and express your interest in mentorship!

 Graduate school provides you with the professional training to learn the knowledge and skills you need to be successful in your chosen discipline.
 You come to graduate school with your own unique research and career interests, and multiple individuals will need to support you in achieving your scholarly goals.
 Faculty play a critical role in your graduate education, and they will serve in a range of roles to support you along the way.